indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 **asynchronous Log4J appender non-blocking** for both request and response.

 If the queue is full, the Jetty thread will return immediately without writing any message to the queue.
-This would help the Zuul service to respond even if any of the aynchronous logger threads dies.
+This would help the Zuul service to respond even if any of the asynchronous logger threads dies.

 {% gist 5f2233827e66228caecbb58b182b82a4 %}